AMWA-TV/bcp-003/best-practice-secure-comms.md

 Other protocols used for Messages SHOULD be secured using TLS, where this is supported.

-- For example MQTT (see comments re: Server).
+- For example, MQTT (see comments re: Server).

 ### DNS-SD: Client